jcockbain/socket.io-listener/README.md

 ![Express Status](https://github.com/jcockbain/express-boilerplate/workflows/Node%20CI/badge.svg)

-This is my personal Node.js Express server boilerplate.
+This is based on my personal Node.js Express server boilerplate.
+It is for listening for socket-io events.

 ## Instructions